-Women’s Studies creates an understanding that interrelated factors —e.g., race, ethnicity, class, age, disability, religion, national origin, and sexual orientation — inform knowledge of women’s history, culture, and social roles.
-Women’s Studies seeks to improve critical thinking and to provide students with the intellectual means to question prevailing assumptions.
+Women’s and Gender Studies creates an understanding that interrelated factors —e.g., race, ethnicity, class, age, disability, religion, national origin, and sexual orientation — inform knowledge of women’s history, culture, and social roles.
+Women’s and Gender Studies seeks to improve critical thinking and to provide students with the intellectual means to question prevailing assumptions.
 It encourages students to explore the contexts and ideological origins of knowledge and to examine the relationship between knowledge and power in society.
 It promotes social responsibility by examining the connections between personal experience and political activity, and validates student contributions and voices.

-The Women’s Studies Interdisciplinary Graduate Minor is available for masters and doctoral students seeking to integrate work on women and gender into their programs of study.
+The Women’s and Gender Studies Interdisciplinary Graduate Minor is available for masters and doctoral students seeking to integrate work on women and gender into their programs of study.
 The graduate minor is designed to provide students with knowledge of theories and methods within a variety of approaches in feminist and gender based scholarship.
 The program seeks to integrate and synthesize knowledge from many disciplines and to offer students opportunities for systematic study of gender and women’s experiences and perspectives in all knowledge fields.

 - Official acceptance into any ISU graduate degree program.

 - Successful completion of at least two undergraduate courses in Women’s Studies.

 - Submission of a Statement of Purpose to the program director detailing your research interests in the Women’s and Gender Studies minor.

 - Completion of an advisory meeting with the program director.

 Course Work: A Women’s and Gender Studies Graduate Minor requires a minimum of twelve (12) credit hours of coursework.

 - Theory (3 Credits): WGS 501: Contemporary Feminist and Gender Theories or ELPS621: Pedagogies of Dissent.